fraenkel-lab/image-preprocessing/README.md

 ### Conda Environment Setup

 In order to continue with this image processing pipeline, you need to have a suitable environment with the necessary packages.
-You can find image_processing.yml file above to create the environment (additional information for creating the environment can be found: [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)).
+You can find image_processing.yml file above to create the environment.
+(Additional information for creating the environment can be found: [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html))

 ### Image Format Conversion